mcintyret/2048/README.md

 ```

-could be run (assuming the compiled MoveStrategy.class file is in folder `pwd`/foo/bar) by:
+could be run (assuming the compiled MoveStrategy.class file is in folder <pwd>/foo/bar) by:

-java -classpath foo:target/2048.jar com.mcintyret.twenty48.ui.GUI foo.bar.MyCunningMoveStrategy 15 874.56 helloWorld
+`java -classpath foo:target/2048.jar com.mcintyret.twenty48.ui.GUI foo.bar.MyCunningMoveStrategy 15 874.56 helloWorld`

-(unfortunately the jar cannot be run directly as this doesn't allow adding extra files to the classpath)
+(unfortunately the jar cannot be run directly as this doesn't allow adding extra files to the classpath.
+GUI.java is the main entry point for the program.)